lydell/LinkHints/.github/ISSUE_TEMPLATE/6--feature-request.md

 ---

 <!--
-Thanks for using Link Hints!
+Thank you for using Link Hints!
-It's be super nice if you could fill in the below details.
+It would be super nice if you could fill in the below details.
 -->